-At Zoe, we match consumers with independent, fee-only financial advisors.
+At Zoe, we match consumers with independent, fiduciary financial advisors.
 In just a few months, we exploded from zero to thousands of matches across the country.
 The traction attracted top-tier investors, great press (here, here, here), and talent.
-Yet, like all company stories, it wasn’t an overnight success.
+Yet, it wasn’t an overnight success.

 Actually, Zoe Financial Almost Didn’t Happen

 Back in 2011, I graduated from the University of Pennsylvania’s Wharton Business School without a job.
 After stacking up 15 rejections for roles in asset management, I did what any sensible 29-year-old without a job would do—I took off with my wife to the beaches of Cartagena, Colombia to recharge for a few days.

-I was wearing a bathing suit in the back of a smelly taxi as we hurtled down the cobble stone streets of Cartagena when I got “The Call.”
+I was wearing a bathing suit in the back of a smelly taxi as we hurtled down the cobblestone streets of Cartagena when I got “The Call.”
 JP Morgan Asset Management wanted me to swing by their NYC offices to present for a role as a global market strategist.
-I’d soon be doing in-depth research on the economy and markets, and communicating the findings to our clients, who were financial advisors.
+I’d soon be doing in-depth research on the economy and markets, and communicating the findings to our clients: financial advisors.
 Within 18 months, I went from Associate to Executive Director.
 The bank elevated me to spokesperson status; I did CNBC TV spots and was quoted in The Wall Street Journal on a weekly basis.

 One of my favorite parts of the job was presenting to large audiences of our client’s clients—by which I mean regular, real, non-finance folks.
 I absolutely loved finding ways to explain complex topics—like the Federal Reserve’s quantitative easing—in a simple, clear manner everyone could understand.